-I sometimes get emails from readers who are intimidated by all the paperwork and documents they think they need in order to travel the world.
+I sometimes get emails from readers who are intimidated by all the things to do before traveling abroad, such as paperwork and documents they think they need to collect in order to travel the world.

 While it’s super important to have your documents and visas in order before you travel, it doesn’t have to be overwhelming.

 In this guide, I break down all the important documents you should prepare and much, much more.

 Table of Contents

 Chapter 1: How do Visas Work?
 Everything You Need to Know to Get Started

 I’ve always gotten a lot of questions about how I manage visas for the countries I visit.

 It can seem overwhelming trying to navigate visas if you’ve never done it before, so in this chapter, I cover the basics of tourist visas and how I live on them from country to country as a full-time traveler.

 It bears noting that I’m using the word “Visa” liberally in this article.
 Depending on your citizenship and the country you’re visiting, you won’t actually need/receive a “visa”, and instead you’ll just get a passport stamp authorizing your entry to the country for a certain amount of time.

 A formal visa is obtained through an application process.
 This application process can be as simple as an online form and payment, or as complicated as multiple visits to consulates and relinquishing your passport for days or even weeks.
 It usually ends up as a piece of paper glued into your passport, but not always.